- Get Started

 - Write Code

-The Tin Can API (sometimes known as the Experience API or xAPI) is a brand new specification for learning technology that makes it possible to collect data about the wide range of experiences a person has (online and offline).
+The Experience API (or xAPI) is a new specification for learning technology that makes it possible to collect data about the wide range of experiences a person has (online and offline).
 This API captures data in a consistent format about a person or group’s activities from many technologies.
-Very different systems are able to securely communicate by capturing and sharing this stream of activities using Tin Can’s simple vocabulary.
+Very different systems are able to securely communicate by capturing and sharing this stream of activities using xAPI’s simple vocabulary.

-It’s important to know that we don’t own the Tin Can API.
+It’s important to know that we don’t own the Experience API.
 ADL is the steward of the specification.
 We just know this space so well that ADL asked us to help develop it.
-The Tin Can API is community-driven, and free to implement.
+The Experience API is community-driven, and free to implement.

 ADL, the keepers of SCORM, issued a BAA asking for ideas for the next generation of SCORM.
 We applied, and they asked us to research what the next-generation e-learning specification could/should look like.
 We then began gathering information about what the next evolution in the e-learning specification world should be in five main buckets:

 We not only realized the standard, we wrote it.
 Now that it’s in the community’s hands and actively developed by many developers and businesses, we are more engaged than ever.
-See the evolution of the Tin Can spec here.
+See the evolution of the xAPI spec here.

-Want to find out more about Tin Can?
+Want to find out more about xAPI?
 Use the links below to dig deeper…

 Or are you ready to move on and find out why you should adopt?